naheedmk/c24-spring-boot-sample/readme.md

-Simple C24 iO, Spring Integration & H2 Demonstration
+Simple C24 iO, Spring Integration & Spring Boot example
 ====================================================

 This example shows how C24 iO can be used to parse, validate, filter and persist messages as part